Tasks & Output

 Per-Task Overrides

-Every agent has default settings for model, internet access, max runtime, and output policy.
+Every agent has default settings for provider selection, model choice, agent runtime, internet access, runtime limits, output policy, and runtime region.
 You can override any of these on a per-task basis by including an overrides object in the task creation request.
-This is useful when a specific task needs a different model, longer runtime, or a stricter output policy than the agent's defaults.
+This is useful when a specific task needs a different provider, model mix, runtime, longer timeout, or a stricter output policy than the agent's defaults.

 {